apache/mesos/docs/home.md

 ## Running Mesos Frameworks

 * [Mesos frameworks](/documentation/latest/frameworks/) for a list of apps built on top of Mesos and instructions on how to run them.
+* [Sandbox](/documentation/latest/sandbox/) describes a useful debugging arena for most users.

 ## Developing Mesos Frameworks